delaneyj/grug/.github/contributing.md

 - Type packages.
 Example: `@types/*`.
 - Deps that cannot be properly bundled due to binary files.
 Example: `esbuild`.
-- Deps that ships its own types and its type is used in vite's own public types.
+- Deps that ships its own types and its type is used in grug's own public types.
 Example: `rollup`.

 Avoid deps that has large transitive dependencies that results in bloated size compared to the functionality it provides.
 For example, `http-proxy` itself plus `@types/http-proxy` is a little over 1MB in size, but `http-proxy-middleware` pulls in a ton of dependencies that makes it 7MB(!) when a minimal custom middleware on top of `http-proxy` only requires a couple lines of code.

 ### Ensure type support

-Vite aims to be fully usable as a dependency in a TypeScript project (e.g. it should provide proper typings for VitePress), and also in `vite.config.ts`.
+grug aims to be fully usable as a dependency in a TypeScript project (e.g. it should provide proper typings for grugPress), and also in `grug.config.ts`.
 This means technically a dependency whose types are exposed needs to be part of `dependencies` instead of `devDependencies`.
 However, these means we won't be able to bundle it.

-To get around this, we inline some of these dependencies' types in `packages/vite/types`.
+To get around this, we inline some of these dependencies' types in `packages/grug/types`.
 This way we can still expose the typing but bundle the dependency's source code.

 ### Think before adding yet another option